 The resource follows a similar pattern, figure 2, and approaches its equilibrium at 79% of its possible maximum faster than the church tends to its limit.

 If the resource is interpreted as spiritual life, then the church could be deemed to be in revival while that resource is increasing faster.
 Revival would then be seen to be over when the spiritual life is slowing down.
 In this case, the revival has ended before the church growth has slowed down.
-If the church’s attention is on the growth in numbers, rather than in life, then it may not realise that the revival has waned for a few years.
-This may be quite applicable to charismatic renewal whose churches had carried on growing for some time even though the life in the churches and conferences had stopped increasing rapidly.
+If the church’s attention is on the growth in numbers rather than in life, then it may not realise that the revival has waned for a few years.
+This may be quite applicable to charismatic renewal, whose churches had carried on growing for some time even though the life in the churches and conferences had stopped increasing rapidly.

-At time 10, the combination of two balancing feedback loops, the “brake” and depletion, dominates and the increase in resource starts slowing down figure 2.
+At time 10, the combination of two balancing feedback loops, the “brake” and depletion, dominates, and the increase in resource starts slowing down, figure 2.
 The “brake” is the increasing difficulty of generating the resource as it gets large.
 It can be shown that this increasing difficulty is the cause of the church reaching a limit, not that actual bound on the resource.
 At 79% the resource has stopped well short of this bound.

 The impacts of the three loops on the resource are given in figure 3—the vertical line at time 10 indicates where loop dominance on the resource changes.
-The impact of the loop on resource measures its force on resource measured relative to its rate of change.
+The impact of the loop on resource measures its force on the resource, measured relative to its rate of change.
 The net impact is a measure of the curvature of the graph.
 Note the impact of resource generation, curve 1, initially drops but then starts increasing again.
 It is a positive impact.
 However, the brake, curve 2, increases in magnitude faster, and together with the constant depletion impact, more than counters the resource generation.
-Thus the increasing difficulty of resource generation is the source of slowing resource and slowing the church growth.
+Thus, the increasing difficulty of resource generation is the source of slowing resource and slowing the church’s growth.

 Extinction Through Lack of Resource Generation

-Thus reduction in resource generation could be a cause of congregational decline.
+Thus, reduction in resource generation could be a cause of congregational decline.
 It is not that the resource generation has ceased at time 20, but that it has fallen below a critical level that would have avoided extinction.
-Perhaps the prayer meetings have become poorly attended and spiritual life generation is reduced.
-Perhaps the church is advertising itself less, for example discontinuing a regular home leaflet drop.
+Perhaps the prayer meetings have become poorly attended, and spiritual life generation is reduced.
+Perhaps the church is advertising itself less, for example, discontinuing a regular home leaflet drop.
 Perhaps it has reduced its presence in the local street pastors or food bank.
-Perhaps it no longer provides refreshments after services thus reducing networking opportunities.
+Perhaps it no longer provides refreshments after services, thus reducing networking opportunities.
 Perhaps it has reduced “capacity” at services by having less services at varying times.
 These give some ideas of how a church may reduce resource generation and tip itself into future extinction.

 Thus, a reduction in resource generation could be a cause of congregational decline.
 It is not that the resource generation has ceased at time 20, but that it has fallen below a critical level that would have avoided extinction.
 Perhaps, for example,